-The Raman lidar system we are building to reside at the SGP CART site will be housed in a seatainer, a metal shipping container that measures approximately 8'x8'x20'.
-The system will be fully self-contained, requiring only an external supply of three-phase 208-V power.
-The current design calls for optical access to be provided by a weathertight window in the roof of the seatainer; the window will in turn be covered by a hatch during bad weather.
-A great deal of attention is being paid to the climate-control system to ensure reliable operation in the non-laboratory environment of the CART site.
+The Raman lidar system we are building to reside at the SGP CART site is housed in a seatainer, a metal shipping container that measures approximately 8 ft x 8 ft x 20 ft.
+The system is fully self-contained, requiring only an external supply of three-phase 208-V power.
+Optical access is provided by a weather-tight window in the roof of the seatainer; the window is covered by a motorized hatch during bad weather.
+A great deal of attention has been paid to the climate-control system to ensure reliable operation in the non-laboratory environment of the CART site.
+The overall layout of the system is shown in Figure 2.